Holiday Goat Cheese Pockets For Salad

 - Remove the goat cheese wrapper and place the goat cheese into the freezer for 15-20 minutes prior to slicing.

 - Cut four equal slices of goat cheese from your log of the goat cheese.
+(HINT: place goat cheese in freezer for 20-30 minutes and it will cut without crumbling.)

 - Cover the stack of defrosted Phyllo dough with a slightly damp towel to keep it moist and keep it from drying so it is not difficult to work with.